Private members-only forum

 For informational purposes only.
 This is not legal advice.
 Laws vary by jurisdiction.
 Consult a qualified attorney for advice specific to your situation.

-Has anyone dealt with something like this in Michigan?
-I'm not sure what my options are.
+Idk but has anyone dealt with something like this in Michigan?
+I'm not sure what my options are no cap.

 wrongfully accused of misconduct.
 I've been dealing with this for about 3 weeks now and the situation isn't improving.